 - Learn the signs.
 If your parent drinks in the evenings, know that’s not a good time to call.
-If they’re bipolar, learn the signs of when their illness is active and be prepared.
+If they have a mood disorder, learn the signs of when their illness is active and be prepared.

 - Don’t take it personally.
 So easy in theory, so hard in practice.
 Think of it as aspirational, even a small improvement in your ability to realize their behavior is about them, not you, can be incredibly helpful.

 - Don’t engage.
 Of course your parent will still have their opinions.
 Try not to engage or become defensive.
-Respond by telling your parent they’re not being supportive and be clear about how it impacts you.
+Respond by telling your parent the conversation is unproductive and be clear about how it impacts you.

 It’s Lonely Outside the Herd